How To Use a Credit Card Like A Responsible Adult

 With some many cards to choose from, how do you decide?

 What Perks You Up?: Decide what perks you are most likely to use.
-People sometimes get dazzled by the travel benefits of a certain card but in reality, they don’t really travel enough to get much value from it.
+People sometimes get dazzled by the travel benefits of a certain card, but in reality, they don’t travel enough to get much value from it.
 A cash back card might be a better choice.

-No Forex: If you travel internationally, make sure your card doesn’t charge a foreign transaction fee; it can be as much as 3% which adds up during a long trip.
+No Forex: If you travel internationally, make sure your card doesn’t charge a foreign transaction fee; it can be as much as 3% which adds up to a long trip.

 Ding Ding Ding: Each time you apply for a credit card, your credit score takes a small, temporary ding.
 But a ding none the less so before you apply for any card, see what your chances of being approved are.